 Replace builder-grade lights with decorative fixtures to elevate the room’s style.
 A statement light fixture can serve as the focal point and enhance the ambiance of the space.

-Light colors like whites, pastels, and soft neutrals reflect more light, making small spaces feel more spacious.
-Avoid dark colors on walls, ceilings, and large furniture.
-They can make the room feel closed-in.
-Stick to light shades to create an open and airy atmosphere.
+To make small spaces feel larger, use light colors like whites, pastels, and soft neutrals.
+These shades reflect more light and give the room a more spacious feel.
+Avoid dark colors for walls, ceilings, and large furniture, as they can make the space feel cramped.
+Stick to lighter tones for a more open and airy vibe.

 Create warmth and functionality with layered lighting.
 Use ambient, task, and accent fixtures to brighten every corner of your home.
 Floor lamps, wall sconces, and under-cabinet lighting can transform dull spaces.